unparalleled-js/docs-1/docs/connectors/concur/new-expense-report-trigger.md

 # SAP Concur - New expense report trigger

 ## New expense report trigger
 This trigger picks up expense reports when they are created or submitted.
 Each report is processed as a separate job.
 It checks for new reports once every poll interval.
-The polling interval is determined by your Workato plan.
-Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 ![New expense report trigger](~@img/concur/new-expense-report-trigger.png) *New expense report trigger*